Mycrosys/Hachiko/README.md

 ###   Interactive elements

 - YouTube Movie Trailers: Only start playing when the visitor clicks them.
-The Visitor can then play them in the smaller window, Fullscreen them or go to YouTube to watch it there.
+The Visitor can then play them in the smaller window, Full screen them or go to YouTube to watch it there.
 Furthermore, the embedded video is configured to not use any cookies the visitor may have on YouTube that may interfere with the embedded video.

-- Links: Textlinks either lead to [Wikipedia](https://www.wikipedia.org/), [IMDB](https://www.imdb.com/) or have an image Link with "Available at Amazon" to their respective product page on Amazon.co.uk for buying the product.
+- Links: Text links either lead to [Wikipedia](https://www.wikipedia.org/), [IMDB](https://www.imdb.com/) or have an image Link with "Available at Amazon" to their respective product page on Amazon.co.uk for buying the product.
 Every Link has the rel="noopener" attribute for security reasons.
 None of the Amazon links are affiliate links.
 This is a fast and easy way for the visitor to buy the product.

 - Raffle:
     1. The First Name, Last Name, Email Field and "Do you own Pets" Radio Buttons are required fields.
 If the Visitor does not enter data into one, the Enter Button to Submit the Form will not work and the Visitor will be informed that required data is missing.
     1. The Email Field only accepts emails with an @ in it.
 This and the previous point will prevent submitting forms with missing information.
+    1. For the Radio Buttons, "No Pets" is the default choice, because it is always better to have one option preselected than none at all.
     1. The Newsletter Checkbox is checked by default to always sign up the visitor unless he unchecks it.
     1. Pushing the Reset Button will reset the whole form to its standard values.
-All Text fields will be empty, no radio button selected and the Newsletter checkbox will be checked.
+All Text fields will be empty, the "No Pets" radio button selected and the Newsletter checkbox will be checked.
 This is a fast way for a visitor to clear all Inputs.
     1. Both the Enter and Reset Buttons will switch background and text color when the visitor hovers over them, giving feedback that they can press the button with a mouse click.
                 <h2><img src="./assets/images/enter_button.jpg" alt="Picture of the raffle page enter button with and without hovering over it"></h2><br>